nocoffeenotea/CMalHunt/README.md

 # CryptocMalHunt
-python script for implement of 'Cryptocurrency Mining Malware Detection Based on Static Analysis in Real-world Environment'
+python script for implement of 'Cryptocurrency Malware Detection in Real-world Environment: Based on Multi-Results Stacking Learning'

 ## Usage